Table of Contents

 - Sometimes the health recommendations seem to be generic

-We finish out DNAfit review with a comparison to Nebula Genomics and other DNA testing companies.
+We conclude our DNAfit review with a comparison to Nebula Genomics and other DNA testing companies.

 Whole Genome Sequencing

 We also offer 30x Whole Genome Sequencing at an affordable cost.
 We read 100% of your DNA and let you explore the genetic data with powerful, interactive tools.
 You can follow your interests and curiosities, also based on our library weekly updates.